Two Treatises of Government: Conquest and slavery

 Ch.
 4 ("Of Slavery") and Ch.
-16 ("Of Conquest") are sources of some confusion: the former provides a justification for slavery, the latter, the rights of conquerors.
-Because the Fundamental Constitutions of Carolina provided that a master had perfect authority over his slaves, some have taken these chapters to be an apology for the institution of slavery in Colonial America.
+16 ("Of Conquest") are sources of some confusion: the former provides a justification for slavery that can nonetheless never be met, and thus constitutes an argument against the institution; the latter concerns the rights of conquerors, which Locke seeks to challenge.

 In the rhetoric of 17th-century England, those who opposed the increasing power of the kings claimed that the country was headed for a condition of slavery.
 Locke therefore asks, facetiously, under what conditions such slavery might be justified.
 He notes that slavery cannot come about as a matter of contract (which became the basis of Locke's political system).
 To be a slave is to be subject to the absolute, arbitrary power of another; as men do not have this power even over themselves, they cannot sell or otherwise grant it to another.
 One that is deserving of death, i.e., who has violated the law of nature, may be enslaved.
 This is, however, but the state of war continued (2nd Tr., § 24), and even one justly a slave therefore has no obligation to obedience.

 In providing a justification for slavery, he has rendered all forms of slavery as it actually exists invalid.
 Moreover, as one may not submit to slavery, there is a moral injunction to attempt to throw off and escape it whenever it looms.
 Most scholars take this to be Locke's point regarding slavery: submission to absolute monarchy is a violation of the law of nature, for one does not have the right to enslave oneself.

 The legitimacy of an English king depended on (somehow) demonstrating descent from William the Conqueror: the right of conquest was therefore a topic rife with constitutional connotations.
 Locke does not say that all subsequent English monarchs have been illegitimate, but he does make their rightful authority dependent solely upon their having acquired the people's approbation.

 Locke first argues that, clearly, aggressors in an unjust war can claim no right of conquest: everything they despoil may be retaken as soon as the dispossessed have the strength to do so.
 Their children retain this right, so an ancient usurpation does not become lawful with time.
 The rest of the chapter then considers what rights a just conqueror might have.